dbullock1086/Herakles/README.md

 Source `setup.sh` and it should build RootCore in your user area, then it will return to your working directory before defining other environment variables.
 Always start from your working directory and source this setup file for each session on lxplus.

-**Note:** You probably also want to copy `batch.sh` from the same directory and modify it, which is useful for streamlining the lxbatch submission.
-Also, there are also several test scripts (e.g. `SampleNoise.py`) that should be executable.
-(Try `chmod +x SampleNoise.py` if they are not.)
+**Note:** You probably also want to edit `batch.sh`, which is useful for streamlining the lxbatch submission.

 ### Running